lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

   In the SCHC fragment formats, the size of the DTag field is T bits, which MAY be set to a value greater than or equal to 0 bits.
 For each new SCHC packet processed by the sender, DTag MUST be sequentially increased, from 0 to 2^T – 1 wrapping back from 2^T - 1 to 0.
-  In the ACK format, DTag carries the same value as the DTag field in the SCHC fragments for which this ACK is intended.
+  In the SCHC ACK format, DTag carries the same value as the DTag field in the SCHC fragments for which this ACK is intended.
+  When there is no Dtag, there can be only 1 SCHC Packet in transist.
+And only after all its fragments have been transmitted another SCHC Packet could be sent.
+  The length of DTag, denoted T is not given in this document because is technolgy dependant, and will be defined in the corresponding technology-documents.
+DTag is based on the number of simultaneous packets supported.

 * W (window): W is a 1-bit field.
 This field carries the same value for all SCHC fragments of a window, and it is complemented for the next window.
 The initial value for this field is 0.
-  In the ACK format, this field also has a size of 1 bit.
-In all ACKs, the W bit carries the same value as the W bit carried by the SCHC fragments whose reception is being positively or negatively acknowledged by the ACK.
+In the SCHC ACK format, this field also has a size of 1 bit.
+In all SCHC ACKs, the W bit carries the same value as the W bit carried by the SCHC fragments whose reception is being positively or negatively acknowledged by the SCHC ACK.

 * Message Integrity Check (MIC).
-This field, which has a size of M bits, is computed by the sender over the complete SCHC packet before SCHC fragmentation.
+This field is computed by the sender over the complete SCHC packet and before SCHC fragmentation.
 The MIC allows the receiver to check errors in the reassembled packet, while it also enables compressing the UDP checksum by use of SCHC compression.
 The CRC32 as 0xEDB88320 (i.e. the reverse representation of the polynomial used e.g. in the Ethernet standard {{RFC3385}}) is recommended as the default algorithm for computing the MIC.
-Nevertheless, other algorithms MAY be required and are defined in the technology-specific documents.
+Nevertheless, other algorithms MAY be required and are defined in the technology-specific documents as well as the length in bits of the MIC used.

 * C (MIC checked): C is a 1-bit field.
-This field is used in the ACK packets to report the outcome of the MIC check, i.e. whether the reassembled packet was correctly received or not.
+This field is used in the SCHC ACK packets to report the outcome of the MIC check, i.e. whether the reassembled packet was correctly received or not.
 A value of 1 represents a positive MIC check at the receiver side (i.e. the MIC computed by the receiver matches the received MIC).

 * Retransmission Timer.
-A SCHC fragment sender uses it after the transmission of a window to detect a transmission error of the ACK corresponding to this window.
-Depending on the reliability mode, it will lead to a request an ACK retransmission (in ACK-Always mode) or it will trigger the transmission of the next window (in ACK-on-Error mode).
+A SCHC fragment sender uses it after the transmission of a window to detect a transmission error of the SCHC ACK corresponding to this window.
+Depending on the reliability mode, it will lead to a request an SCHC ACK retransmission (in ACK-Always mode) or it will trigger the transmission of the next window (in ACK-on-Error mode).
 The duration of this timer is not defined in this document and MUST be defined in the corresponding technology documents.